goulvenclech/goulven-clech.dev/content/works/fairedesjeux.md

 ![Image d'une page de cours](./fairedesjeux-2.png)

-The key elements of the design are a dark theme by default, and a strong emphasis on the participative aspect of the site (links to modify a page, medal indicating the quality of training, etc.).
+The key elements of the design are a dark theme by default, and a strong emphasis on the participative aspect of the site (links to modify a page, medal indicating the quality of the course, etc.).
 On the technical side, this is a PWA which is therefore extremely fast, can be viewed offline, has a lazy-load system and meets modern web standards.
 We also used Tailwind and SASS (css frameworks), FontAwesome API, Remark and PrismJS.